iopipe/iopipe-python/README.md

 iopipe = IOpipe(plugins=[TracePlugin(auto_db=True)])
 ```

 With `auto_db` enabled, you will see traces for any database requests you make within your function on your IOpipe dashboard.
-Currently this feature only supports [MongoDB](https://github.com/mongodb/mongo-python-driver) and [Redis](https://github.com/andymccurdy/redis-py), but other databases soon to come.
+Currently this feature supports [MongoDB](https://github.com/mongodb/mongo-python-driver), [MySQL](https://github.com/PyMySQL), [PostgreSQL](https://github.com/psycopg/psycopg2) and [Redis](https://github.com/andymccurdy/redis-py).

 MongoDB example: